 FAQ + TIPS & TRICKS FOR GREAT PICO DE GALLO:

 DICE OR MINCE EVERYTHING CORRECTLY.
 While pico de gallo is chunkier than smooth restaurant-style salsa, you still want everything fairly uniformly chopped.
 I like a fine dice for my tomatoes and onions (about 1/4-1/2″ at the most).
 Jalapeños should be very finely minced so no one gets any large pieces in their mouth.

 TRY THIS!
 Some pico de gallo recipes use a little pinch of cumin.
 It can be a yummy way to change up the flavor!
 You can also swap out the jalapeños for serrano peppers for a change of pace.

 HOW LONG WILL PICO DE GALLO STAY FRESH IN THE REFRIGERATOR?
 This fresh salsa will start to break down once it’s been made, but it’ll easily keep at least 2-3 days in the fridge.
 It’ll be more liquid as time passes, so keep that in mind if you want to make it in advance.

-CAN I USE CANNED TOMATOES?
-Not for pico de gallo.
-Fresh tomatoes are pretty critical if you want to be authentic.
+CAN I USE CANNED TOMATOES FOR PICO DE GALLO?
+No–sorry!
+Fresh tomatoes are pretty critical if you want authentic pico de gallo.